 What We Do

-We collaborate with our clients’ support teams to develop a Behavior Intervention Plan (BIP), which guides the proper use of safe and effective strategies to reduce problematic behaviors and teach necessary skills for success.
+We collaborate with our clients and their support teams to develop a Behavior Intervention Plan (BIP) that guides scientifically-sound, safe, and effective strategies to reduce problematic behaviors and teach critical skills for success.
 Our services are commonly provided in the following ways:

-Your ABA professionals will come to your location to determine the most effective ways to reduce challenging behavior and teach critical daily functioning skills.
+Your ABA professionals will come to your location to develop effective strategies that reduce challenging behavior and teach critical daily functioning skills.
 The overall goal is to build clients’ success, happiness, safety, and meaning within their daily lives.

-Note: Home-based services may, at times, be personal and intimate in comparison to other medical treatments.
-This setting allows for considerable progress however, it can also present personal challenges that may negatively impact the effectiveness of services.
-As a result, IBG uses highly structures standards of treatment for in-home services to maintain the focus on efficient client progress.
+Note: Home-based ABA services are uniquely personal and intimate in comparison to other medical treatments.
+This setting allows for astonishing progress however, it also presents challenges that may negatively impact effectiveness of services.
+As a result, IBG uses structured treatment policies specific to in-home services that maintains focus on professional, client-centered, and effective service delivery.

 Community Based Services

 We can provide services at vocational job sites, extracurricular activities, medical appointments, play dates, routine community activities (e.g.: parks, grocery shopping, running errands, haircuts), and more!

 Services in these settings help our clients and their support teams learn effective ways to address problem behaviors during high stress situations, instead of “giving in” and “doing whatever it takes” to stop unwanted behaviors in the moment.
 In addition, clients are able to learn appropriate socialization, toleration to change, and compliance to critical societal rules and safety so routine daily outings can be enjoyable and stress-free!